KuanTall/DB_project_team9/README.md

 Additionally, users can add their own Pokémon to the database and search through their personal Pokémon list for recommendations.

 ## Data
-We utilized 3 data sets from Kaggle.
+We utilized 3 datasets from Kaggle.
 - the Pokemon list https://www.kaggle.com/datasets/shreyasur965/pokemon-go?resource=download
 - the relationships between types https://www.kaggle.com/datasets/shreeyananda/pokemon-go-type-effectiveness
 - skills and their type https://www.kaggle.com/datasets/thiagoamancio/full-pokemons-and-moves-datasets